Dr. Karen Horton has either authored or reviewed and approved this content.

 Page Updated:

 Breast reconstruction surgery is a restorative and empowering spectrum of procedures for breast cancer patients or women seeking prophylactic risk-reducing surgery.
-San Francisco Plastic Surgeon Dr. Karen Horton is a leader in breast reconstruction surgery, breast revision procedures, as well as an advocate for breast cancer patients.
+San Francisco Plastic Surgeon Dr. Karen Horton is a leader in breast reconstruction surgery, complex breast revision procedures, and a passionate advocate for breast cancer survivors.

 Please note: Our office is no longer a Participating Provider for insurance.
 We can provide a financial quote for what anticipated surgical fees will be after your consultation.

-Reconstruction of the breast is a surgical procedure that is performed after a mastectomy or lumpectomy.
-The goal of breast reconstruction is to restore a natural-looking breast shape—which may be achieved with breast implants, autologous tissue techniques, or a combination of both.
-Breast reconstruction can help women regain a sense of wholeness and restore their self-confidence after undergoing breast cancer treatment.
+Breast reconstruction is a surgical procedure performed after a mastectomy or lumpectomy for breast cancer.
+The goal is to restore a natural-looking breast shape and to maintain or create improved symmetry between the breasts, which may be achieved with breast implants, autologous tissue techniques, or a combination.
+Even after breast-conserving surgery like a lumpectomy, reconstruction may still be beneficial.
+Reconstruction can help women regain a sense of wholeness and confidence after breast cancer treatment.1

-We know that a cancer diagnosis or being a carrier for the BRCA gene is a life-changing challenge.
-We are honored to help women through this difficult time with restorative options to help preserve or restore their body image and a sense of femininity and feeling complete.
-Studies show that breast reconstruction has a significant positive effect on the psychological well-being of breast cancer patients.
+We know that a breast cancer diagnosis or being a carrier for the BRCA gene (or other cancer genes) is a frightening and life-changing challenge.
+We are honored to help women through this difficult time with reconstructive options to help preserve or restore their body image, a sense of femininity, and feeling complete.
+Studies show that breast reconstruction has a significant positive effect on the psychological well-being of breast cancer patients.2,3

 There are several different types of breast reconstruction and a variety of surgical techniques.
-The best treatment plan for each patient will depend on their overall health, the details of their cancer treatment, and their personal preferences.
-Dr. Horton works closely with each of her patients to ensure they are well-educated about their surgical options and confident in their chosen treatment plan.
+The best treatment plan for each patient will depend on her overall health, the details of her breast cancer surgery, and her personal preferences.
+Dr. Horton works closely with each of her patients to ensure they are well-educated about their breast reconstruction options and confident in their chosen treatment plan.

 Learn more about single-stage breast implant reconstruction.